samturner/python-classifiers/5. results/REPORT.md

 ### Data Set Used

 The data set used was the Pima Indians Diabetes data that is publicly available from the UCI Machine Learning Repository at http://archive.ics.uci.edu/ml/.
 In its raw state it contains 768 instances described with 8 numeric attributes.
-Where each attribute is correlates to a patients personal characteristics and test measurements and each patient is of Pima Indian Heritage.
+Where each attribute is correlates to a patients personal characteristics and test measurements.
+Each patient is of Pima Indian Heritage.

 **The attributes are as follows:**